 1 tablespoon brown sugar

-Preheat oven to 325 F. (170 C.) Coarsely chop 2 carrots.
-Heat 2 tablespoons olive oil in same pan.
-Add chopped carrots, onion and garlic.
-Sauté 3 minutes over medium heat.
-Add beef, wine, stock, tomato paste, and thyme.
-(Beef should be covered by the wine and stock.
+3. Preheat the oven to 325 F. (170 C.) Coarsely chop 2 carrots.
+Heat 1 tablespoon olive oil in the same pan.
+Add the chopped carrots, the garlic, and onion.
+Sauté over medium heat until slightly softened, about 3 minutes.
+Return the beef and any collected juices to the pot.
+Add the wine, stock, tomato paste, and thyme.
+(The beef should be covered by the wine and stock.
 If not, add more wine or stock to cover.)
-Bring to boil, reduce heat to low and cook 2 minutes.
-Cover and place in oven.
-Bake until meat is very tender 2 1/2 – 3 hours.
+Bring to boil, then reduce the heat to low.
+Cover the pot and transfer to the oven.
+Cook until the meat is very tender, 2 1/2 to 3 hours.

-Beef bourguignon can be prepared up to 2 days in advance.
+Note: Beef bourguignon can be prepared up to 2 days in advance.
 Cover and refrigerate.
 Remove solidified fat from surface before reheating.
-Reheat over medium-low heat on stovetop, or in a 325 F. oven.
+Reheat over medium-low heat on stovetop, or in a 325 F oven.